subframe7536/maple-font/README.md

-                        version must be enabled --ttf-only            Only build TTF format --least-styles        Only build Regular / Bold / Italic / BoldItalic style --cache               Reuse font cache of TTF, OTF and Woff2 formats --cn-rebuild          Reinstantiate variable CN base font --archive             Build font archives with config and license.
-If has `--cache` flag, only archive Nerd-Font and CN formats
+                        version must be enabled --ttf-only            Only build TTF format --least-styles        Only build Regular / Bold / Italic / BoldItalic style --font-patcher        Force the use of Nerd Font Patcher to build NF format --cache               Reuse font cache of TTF, OTF and Woff2 formats --cn-rebuild          Reinstantiate variable CN base font --archive             Build font archives with config and license.
+If has `--cache` flag, only archive NF and CN formats
 ```

 ## Development